ishuar/azure-agic/README.md

 2. Known Issues which may impact us:
    1. [SSL Certificates are not pruned by AGIC](https://github.com/Azure/application-gateway-kubernetes-ingress/issues/1488)
    2. [Community thoughs on AGIC](https://github.com/Azure/application-gateway-kubernetes-ingress/issues/725)
-   3. Soon Deprecation from Azure
+   3. Possibility of Soon Deprecation from Azure.

 3. Could be cost intesive but not a deal breaker for us as per discussions.